EasycardNG/API/CheckoutPage.md

 ![Advanced Checkout Sequence Diagram](images/AdvancedCheckoutSequenceDiagram.svg)

 The general idea is to keep all information required for Checkout Page securely in structured way (which is more convenient than query string).
-You can use `Create Payment Intent API method` to create it.
+You can use [Create Payment Intent API method](TransactionsApi.md#create-payment-intent-payment-link) to create it.
 This method returns short url which you can use to redirect your consumer to Checkout Page (so, in other words this method creates payment link).

-As soon consumer will enter credit card details and pressed `Pay With EasyCard` button, Checkout Page will be redirected to the link, specified in `Create Payment Intent` parameters.
-EasyCard `TransactionID` will be added to redirect url.
+As soon consumer will enter credit card details and pressed `Pay With EasyCard` button, Checkout Page will be redirected to the link, specified in `Create Payment Intent` parameters. _EasyCard `TransactionID` will be added to redirect url_.

-Then you can use this `TransactionID` to get payment transaction details from the API - please use `Get Transaction Details` method.
+Then you can use this `TransactionID` to get payment transaction details from the API - please use [Get Transaction Details](TransactionsApi.md#get-transaction-details) method.

-Please find out API description in section below.
+Please find out [API description](TransactionsApi.md) in corresponding section.

-> Please note, all request should be secured with Authorization header `Bearer {{access_token}}` - see **Authentication** section below to get information about how to obtain this token.
+> Please note, all request should be secured with Authorization header `Bearer {{access_token}}` - see [Authentication](Readme.md#authentication) section to get information about how to obtain this token.

 > You can simple check how this functionality works by using **Payment Link** feature on Merchant's Portal: